 Taiwan – A Eastern Asia Cycling Destination

-Officially located in Eastern Asia and Taiwan is located only 120km off the coast of China.
+Officially located in Eastern Asia, Taiwan is located only 120km off the coast of China.
 The Tropic of Cancer runs right through the island of Taiwan, making it roughly the same latitude as Mexico, Hawaii, and Saudi Arabia.

-Despite many preconceptions, Taiwan an industrial island.
-While much of 23+ million inhabitants live within densely populated urban areas (mostly along the west coast), roughly 70% of the island is covered with rugged, densely forested mountains.
+While some preconceptions of Taiwan as an industrial island may be true.
+Much of 23+ million inhabitants live within densely populated urban areas (mostly along the west coast).
+However, roughly 70% of the island is covered with rugged, densely forested mountains.
 In fact, there are 286 3,000m+ peaks in Taiwan and close to 30% of the island is 1,000m or more above sea level.
 In addition to the great cycling opportunities this geography creates, Taiwan is also a dream for hikers.
 What’s more is that the mountains of Taiwan keep growing at about a rate of 5mm each year, so maybe it’ll just keep getting better!